dukele35/api-test/README.md

 - http://localhost/api/ reveals the Swagger API doc instructing us how to perform `GET`, `POST`, `PUT`, `PATCH` & `DELETE` requests on different data models, i.e. `item`, `org` & `factory`.
 - All endpoints are publicly available since there is no authentication method applied.
 Thus, using `curl` could be simply performed.
 - It is recommended that one should create new entries, i.e. `POST` request, for both `org` and `factory` first before creating new entries or retrieving data from `item`.
 It is because `item` is depedent on and having many-to-one relationships with `org` and `factory`.
 #### 3.3.
+PgAdmin & PostgreSQL
+- After creating new entries in `org`, `factory` & `item`, you could access the PostgreSQL database `L` with PgAdmin via http://localhost:5050/.
+Please refer to the credentials given seperately from this repo to access PgAdmin.
+Also, to connect the database after logging in, please contact me for more information.
+#### 3.3.
 CICD pipeline
 - [Github Actions](https://github.com/dukele35/inspectorio-test/actions) notifies and safeguards this project from vulnerabilities associated with poor coding practices with `flake8`, security issues with `bandit`, unit testing as well as coverage report.
 - This is an [example](https://github.com/dukele35/inspectorio-test/actions/runs/2942717582) of the CICD pipeline featuring code testing & building docker images.
 From here, one could check the following: